By Jordan Irabor

 In order to improve this, we must optimize the critical rendering path of the page/overall application.
 This means that we prioritize the display of content as desired by the user in order to create a better experience and improve performance.
-This can be done by reducing the number of critical resources, the critical path length, the number of critical bytes.
+This can be done by reducing the number of critical resources, the critical path length, and the number of critical bytes.

-This shows how quickly page content is visibly populated.
+The Speed Index shows how quickly page content is visibly populated.
 This takes about 7.2 seconds as shown on the performance tab:

 One way to fix this, like in the previously examined metric, is to optimize the critical rendering path.
 A second way is to optimize content efficiency.
 This involves manually getting rid of unnecessary downloads, optimizing transfer encoding through compression, and caching whenever possible to prevent re-downloads of unchanging resources.

-In order to improve this metric, we could use service workers to perform some computations, thus freeing up the main thread.
+In order to improve this metric, you could use service workers to perform some computations, thus freeing up the main thread.
 Another helpful measure is to refactor CSS selectors to ensure they perform fewer calculations.